aaronseib/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 `intent` | `"reconcile-medications"`| String value describing the intent of the application launch (see notes [below](#launch-intent))
 `smart_style_url` | `"https://ehr/styles/smart_v1.json"`| String URL where the host's style parameters can be retrieved (for apps that support [styling](#styling))

+The term host is used for the first time here.
+It may benefit the reader if a definition is added.
+I infer from the context that it has to do with having a consistent look and feel of the EHR within which the App is being used but Host may have a broader intent.

 #### Notes on launch context parameters